 Why Do F1 Cars Go Faster Around Corners Than NASCAR Cars?

 NASCAR and Formula 1 are very different motorsport categories.
-The cars look very different, they each run on tracks very different from each other, and the engines are not nearly the same; besides the fact that they are both car racing categories, there are really not many similarities left.
+The cars look different, each runs on unique tracks, and the engines are not the same.
+Besides the fact that they are both car racing series, there are not many similarities.

-In NASCAR, races are set mostly in oval tracks, where turning angles are small, while in Formula 1, circuits are very different from each other.
+In NASCAR, races are run primarily on oval tracks, where turning angles are wide, while in Formula 1, circuits are long and winding, each featuring a different configuration.
 Corners in F1 races vary in angle, speed, and even inclination.
-Therefore, the first thing influencing corner speed is corners themselves!
-In F1, there are both fast corners and slow corners, done at different speeds and using different techniques.
-On the other hand, NASCAR corners tend to not be too different from each other for the most part.
-All those differences in track format and more importantly in the corners also make it harder to compare which one is faster going through corners.
-Truly, the only way to do so is to have both cars drive on the same track.
-Although F1 has raced in oval tracks in the past, that doesn't happen that often.
+Therefore, the first thing influencing corner speed is the corners themselves!
+In F1, there are both fast corners and slow corners, taken at different speeds and using different techniques.
+On the other hand, NASCAR corners tend to be mostly similar.

 Tires are one of the components that provide the most grip in a car.
 While NASCAR uses Goodyear tires, F1 uses Pirelli tires.
-Given the natural differences in the sport, the tires are different, and thus provide different levels of grip.
-In addition, F1 tires are 16 inches wide, compared to 11.5 inches for NASCAR, a significant difference.
-With more surface in direct contact with the track, there is more grip for cars.
+Given the natural differences in the sport, the tires are different and thus provide different levels of grip.
+In addition, F1 tires are 16 in wide, compared to 11.5 in for NASCAR, a significant difference.
+With more surface area in direct contact with the track, there is more grip for cars.
 That makes a huge difference when speeding through corners.

 What is the fastest corner in F1?